 Your bike accident lawyer will also calculate an amount to cover your non-economic damages, including items that are much harder to quantify, such as pain and suffering and emotional distress.
 In some cases, you may also be awarded punitive damages to make an example of the driver’s actions and discourage them and others from engaging in them again.

 At RileyCate, LLC, we work on a contingency basis which means there will be no out-of-pocket expenses for you.
-So make an initial appointment today and let us help you with your bicycle accident claim.
+So make an initial appointment today and let our Indianapolis personal injury lawyer help you with your bicycle accident claim.